kyramaxwell/js-react-starter/README.md

 # React Homework
 In this homework I created a series of creatable, editable, draggable, and deletable notes.
 I used the react framework with 3 components: the input bar for adding notes, the actual note, and the app for running everything together.
+Passing through props and functions to and from the different components was challenging and is messy at times, but I was able to get it working on the base level.
+My CSS is also not perfect.